-- Mobility disabilities (individuals who use wheelchairs or other personal mobility devices ("PMDs"): Individuals using wheelchairs should be accompanied to an area of rescue assistance by an employee or shelter in place when the alarm sounds.
-The safety and security staff will respond to each of the areas of rescue assistance every time a building evacuation is initiated to identify the individuals in these areas and notify to emergency responders how many individuals need assistance to safely evacuate. - Mobility disabilities (individuals who do not use wheelchairs): Individuals with mobility disabilities, who are able to walk independently, may be able to negotiate stairs in an emergency with minor assistance.
+- Mobility disabilities (individuals who use wheelchairs or other personal mobility devices ("PMDs"): Individuals using wheelchairs should be accompanied to an area of rescue assistance by an employee, supervisor or member of the Crisis Team or shelter in place when the alarm sounds. - Mobility disabilities (individuals who do not use wheelchairs): Individuals with mobility disabilities, who are able to walk independently, may be able to negotiate stairs in an emergency with minor assistance.
 If danger is imminent, the individual should wait until the heavy traffic has cleared before attempting the stairs.
-If there is no immediate danger (detectable smoke, fire, or unusual odor), the individual with a disability may choose to wait at the area of rescue assistance until emergency responders arrive to assist them. - Hearing disabilities: The agency's buildings are equipped with fire alarm horns/strobes that sound the alarm and flash strobe lights.
+If there is no immediate danger (detectable smoke, fire, or unusual odor), the individual with a disability may choose to wait at the area of rescue assistance until emergency responders arrive to assist them. - Hearing disabilities: The College's buildings are equipped with fire alarm horns/strobes that sound the alarm and flash strobe lights.
 The strobe lights are for individuals with who are deaf and/or hard of hearing.
-Individuals with hearing disabilities may not notice or hear emergency alarms and will need to be alerted of emergency situations. - Visual disabilities: The agency's buildings are equipped with fire alarm horn/strobes that sound the alarm and flash strobe lights.
+Individuals with hearing disabilities may not notice or hear emergency alarms and will need to be alerted of emergency situations. - Visual disabilities: The College's buildings are equipped with fire alarm horn/strobes that sound the alarm and flash strobe lights.
 The horn will alert individuals who are blind or have visual disabilities of the need to evacuate.
 Most individuals with visual disabilities will be familiar with their immediate surroundings and frequently traveled routes.
-Since the emergency evacuation route is likely different form the common traveled route, individuals with visual disabilities may need assistance in evacuating.
+Since the emergency evacuation route is likely different form the commonly traveled route, individuals with visual disabilities may need assistance in evacuating.
 The assistant should offer assistance, and if accepted, guide the individual with a visual disability through the evacuation route.